128technology/docs/docs/intro_upgrading.md

    :::note
    If you are running an older version of the Installer (prior to version 2.7.0), it is strongly recommended that you first upgrade to the latest version of the Installer.
 If the upgrade is not possible, and you are running an Installer version prior to 2.7.0, use the Screen utility when performing an upgrade in interactive mode to avoid SSH session timeout.
 Installer versions 2.7.0 and above do not need to use the Screen utility.

-   To upgrade the installer run `dnf update 128T-installer` from the linux prompt.
+   To upgrade the installer, run `dnf update 128T-installer` from the linux prompt.
    :::

 2. Create a screen and attach to it.